 I appreciate that analysis, that’s very relevant.
 Certainly a topic we can explore in another conversation.
 But thank you very much for coming on The International Risk Podcast today and providing some great insight onto the current political situation in Italy.

 Thank you very much for having me.

 Dominic Bowen 32:57

-Well, that was a great conversation with Dr. Giovanni kabocha a professor of comparative politics at the University of Oxford.
+Well, that was a great conversation with Dr. Giovanni Capoccia a Professor of comparative politics at the University of Oxford.
 I really appreciated hearing Dr. Giovanni’s thoughts on the current political machinations in Italy, the risks really and internationally, please go to wherever you download your podcasts and give this podcast a five star review your positive reviews on this podcast.
 And subscribing to future downloads is critical for success.
-I’m Dominic Bowen, thank you for listening.
-And we’ll speak again next week
+I’m Dominic Bowen, thank you for listening to The International Risk Podcast, and we’ll speak again next week.